nuodb/nuodb-cp-docs/content/docs/configuration/backup/database-clone.md

 ### Restore operation

-Database restore operation is performed asynchronously.
+A database restore operation is performed asynchronously.
 The following prerequisites are enforced by the system:

 - The backup used as a restore source must exist in the Kubernetes cluster along with the corresponding snapshots on the cloud provider's storage system
-- The snapshots must be in a state that allows new volumes to be created out of them.
+- The snapshots must be in a state that allows new volumes to be created.
-Most storage providers allow changing the snapshot storage tier to achive lower costs but with minimum archival and longer data retrieval times.
+Most storage providers allow changing the snapshot storage tier to achieve lower costs but with minimum archival and longer data retrieval times.
 - The backup must be in `Succeeded` state
-- Archive and journal volume sizes of the clone must be greater or equal to the values of the original one
+- Archive and journal volume sizes of the clone must be greater than or equal to the values of the original one
-- If the original database was configured with an external journal enabled, the clone must also has external journal enabled
+- If the original database was configured with an external journal, the clone must also have an external journal
-- The NuoDB product version of the clone must be equal to or greater than the one used on the original database
+- The NuoDB product version of the database clone must be greater than or equal to the product version of the original database

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
 A new database that is being restored from a backup has `Restoring` state.
 {{< /callout >}}

-After the database is `Available`, the DBA password stored in the restored archive is rotated with the newly supplied password.
+After the database is `Available`, the DBA password stored in the restored archive is replaced with the newly supplied password.
-This happens instantly after the database is ready to accept SQL connections, however, it may take several seconds before you can connect to the database.
+This happens immediately after the database is ready to accept SQL connections, however, it may take several seconds before you can connect to the database.

 ### Troubleshooting restore failures